From Green-Kubo to the full Boltzmann kinetic approach to heat transport in crystals and glasses: Conclusions

-In this paper we have critically analyzed the approximations that lead to the unified quasi-harmonic Green-Kubo approach to heat transport in lattice-periodic and disordered insulating solids and shown how they can be dealt with by leveraging the Mori-Zwanzig memory-function formalism to one-normal-mode and two-normal-modes correlation functions.
-In the first case, the MZ formalism allows one to account for the vibrational memory (\emph{self-energy}, in the many-body parlance) effects on heat conduction, whereas in the second it allows dispose of the \emph{dressed-bubble} approximation to the two-modes correlation functions ad derive an expression for the heat conductivity of which the Boltzmann transport equation in crystals is a particular case.
-Besides providing a fully \emph{ab initio} derivation of the latter, we believe that our paper will pave the way to the study of systems where memory effects and vertex corrections to heat transport coefficients are important.
+In this paper we have critically analyzed the approximations that lead to the unified quasi-harmonic Green-Kubo approach to heat transport in crystalline and disordered insulators \cite{Isaeva2019} and shown how they can be dealt with by applying the Mori-Zwanzig memory-function formalism to one- and two-normal-mode correlation functions.
+In the first case, the MZ formalism allows one to account for vibrational memory (\emph{self-energy}, in the many-body parlance) effects on heat conduction, whereas in the second it permits to dispose of the \emph{dressed-bubble} approximation to the two-mode correlation functions and derive an expression for the heat conductivity that is equivalent to that provided by the full linearized Boltzmann's transport equation.
+Besides providing a fully \emph{ab initio} derivation of the latter, we believe that our paper will pave the way to the study of systems where memory effects and vertex corrections to heat transport coefficients are both important. \resub{Moreover, we have clarified the interconnection and equivalence between the Wigner and quasi-harmonic Green-Kubo approaches to heat transport in solids, provided the same levels of approximation are adopted---thus extending the work of Ref.~ \cite{Caldarelli2022}. }